TamasPalfi/User-stories/README.md

    - Member's data get sends to database through interface calls

 ### 3. New Member's Invitation Link Expires
 Liam receives an invitation link to *Members Only*.
 However, he is very busy and forgets to about it for more than 4 days.
 Because of this, the email link will expire, and he will lose this opportunity to join the site.
 To be able to join again he will have to be sent another invitation link.
  - Non-Functional Aspects:
    - Node.js backend keeps track of how long unnaccepted invitation has been sent out
    - Node.js backend terminates validity of invitation instance

 ### 4. New Member Confirms Credit Card Details
-After successfully creating her account, Catherine will have to enter her credit card details so that we can confirm she is who she says she is.
-Catherine will receive an email to confirm her payment details.
-Catherine will select this link which will bring her to a form on the *Members Only* site where she will enter a valid 16-digit credit card number, the name the card is under, the expiration date of the card, and the 3 digit CVV associated with the credit.
-Catherine will then choose to SUBMIT this form.
-She will then be brought back to her *Members Only* page.
+Upon successful creation of her account, Catherine will need to enter her credit card details in order to confirm her identity.
+Upon successful account creation, Catherine receives an email to confirm her payment details.
+Catherine will select this link, bringing her to a form on the *Members Only* website.
+The form has required fields of a valid 16-digit credit card number, her full name, expiration date, and 3-digit CVV.
+Catherine will then select "Submit".
+Once approved, she will be brought to her *Members Only* account page.
  - Non-Functional Aspects:
    - Web Server receives form submission
    - Web Server sends to Node.js backend
    - Member's data get sends to database through interface calls

 ### 5. New Member Confirms Credit Card Charge

-After Catherine successfully enters her credit card information, she will be charged a random amount between $0.20 and $0.45 that she will need to confirm on the *Members Only* site to verify she is who she says she is.
-Catherine will receive an email shortly after creating her account that notifies her that she has been charged for the first time.
-Catherine will then navigate to her online banking and check for a charge from *Members Only*.
-After finding the charge, Catherine will remember the amount and navigate back to notification email from *Members Only*.
-Catherine will select the hyperlink in the email that brings her to a form with an entry field for the value of the charge.
-Catherine will then enter the charge amount and select SUBMIT.
-If she submits the correct amount then she is brought back to her *Members Only* page as a verified Member.
-Else, she will be asked to resubmit the amount she was charged until she submits the right amount.
+After Catherine successfully confirms her credit card information, she will be charged a random amount between $0.20 and $0.45 that she will need to confirm on the *Members Only*.
+Catherine will receive an email shortly after submitting her credit details, notifying her that her credit card has been charged for the first time.
+Catherine will need to confirm the amount charged by *Members Only*.
+After confirming the charge, Catherine will navigate to the notification email from *Members Only*.
+Catherine will select the hyperlink in the email, bringing her to a form with an entry field for the value of the charge.
+Catherine will then enter the correct charge amount and select "Submit".
+Upon submitting the correct amount, she is brought back to her *Members Only* page as a verified Member.
+Otherwise, she will be asked to resubmit the correct amount she was charged, and will be locked out after 3 failed attempts.
  - Non-Functional Aspects:
    - Node.js backend sends automated credit card charge using Stripe.js
    - Web Server receives charge amount input
    - Node.js receives input and validates it is the same as amount charged

 </details>